Committee members

 Marketing and Communications lead

 Loretta is a senior fundraising leader whose career spans Cancer Research UK, UNICEF, Action For Children and NSPCC.
-She became Head of Partnerships and Fundraising at Exercism (pronounced X-cism) in 2022.
+She is now a freelance consultant and is currently helping The Children’s Society.

 She has significant experience of Learning and Development, is a qualified business coach, and loves talking at conferences.

-Loretta serves on Chartered Institute of Fundraising Learning and Development committee.
+Loretta also serves on the Chartered Institute of Fundraising’s Learning and Development committee.

 Darren Pike